x-limitless-x/blakedrumm.com/_posts/2022-01-05-set-user-rights.markdown

 >#### Example 5
 >Remove User Right "Log on as a service" and "Log on as a batch job" for CONTOSO\User1 and CONTOSO\User2 and run on, local machine and SQL.contoso.com:
 >```powershell
->.\Set-UserRights.ps1 -RemoveRight -UserRight SeServiceLogonRight, SeBatchLogonRight -ComputerName $env:COMPUTERNAME, SQL.contoso.com -UserName CONTOSO\User1, CONTOSO\User2
+>.\Set-UserRights.ps1 -RemoveRight -UserRight SeServiceLogonRight, SeBatchLogonRight -ComputerName "$env:COMPUTERNAME", "SQL.contoso.com" -UserName "CONTOSO\User1", "CONTOSO\User2"
 >```

 ---